-They are also a rare breed, so you may need to wait for your Vallhund.
+As they are a rare breed you may need to go on a waitlist for your Vallhund puppy.

-You may meet the mother if you live locally in Perth, Western Australia.
+You may meet the mother or siblings if you live locally in Perth, Western Australia.

-The father of Odindisa's October 2024 litter is located in Adelaide, South Australia.
+The father of Odindisa's October 2024 litter was located in Adelaide, South Australia.

 These dogs rarely meet people who don’t immediately fall in love with their endearing quirks and personalities, and they are more than happy to love them back.

 If you lead an active lifestyle, the Vallhund is an ideal fit.
-Similarly, if you have kids and want them to have a devoted four-legged friend, the Swedish dog will happily sign up for the job.
+Similarly, if you have children and want them to have a devoted four-legged friend, the Vallhund will happily sign up for the job.

 Height: